Copied to Clipboard

 Youth Pavilion

-Specifically curated for the youngest festivalgoers, the Youth Pavilion lets kids in on the fun beginning at 10 a.m.
+Specifically curated for the youngest festivalgoers, the Youth Pavilion — now bigger than ever — lets little ones in on the fun.

-Families can find a variety of kid-friendly activities, including a game truck, at this dedicated section of the festival.
+Families can find a variety of kid-friendly activities, including a game truck, moon bounce and giveaways (available while supplies last), at this dedicated section of the festival, beginning at 11 a.m.

 Music Festival

 Everybody up on their feet!
-This year’s Juneteenth Music Festival kicks off at 5 p.m. and gives house party vibes all evening long with line dancing and a slate of performers from Philly and beyond.
+This year’s Juneteenth Music Festival kicks off at 5 p.m. and gives party vibes all evening long with a slate of talented performers.

 Car Show & Rolling Car Museum

 Rev your engines.
-About 100 vintage, antique and custom cars roll into the festival grounds to flex their creativity and automotive artistry during the Rolling Car Museum from 3 to 6 p.m.
+Vintage, antique and custom cars roll into the festival grounds to flex their creativity and automotive artistry during the Rolling Car Museum.

 I can’t count how many times I’ve been to the Juneteenth Festival.
 Every year, it’s an amazing celebration of Black joy, family and friendship, right in the heart of West Philly at Malcolm X Park.